 You can also sow direct into a container outside or the veg plot in late April, May and June keeping an eye on the weather.
 Depending on the summer you can sow throughout and when growing lettuce it needs regular sowing; fortnightly is a good rule of thumb and easy to remember.
 Sow just under the soil surface and always water after sowing.
 When growing Lettuce it is important to keep a watch on the small seedings after germination because if there is a dry spell they are prone to drying out and will die.

 It does take a bit of time to sow, and thin out lettuce seedlings, to avoid this buy suitable plug plants from the garden centre/on line and plant out in the same way.

 Lettuce can be grown on late in the season into September & October if cloche protected.
 Lettuce is not hardy so all early and late plants need frost protection.

-Now when growing lettuce there is a great choice all the favourites, loose leaves, cut and come again, lollorosso, iceburg and rocket along with various more exotic mixes avaiable and all grown in the same way.
+When growing lettuce there is a great choice all the favourites, loose leaves, cut and come again, lollorosso, iceburg and rocket along with various more exotic mixes available and all grown in the same way.
 There are so many varieties on the market its hard to chose, picking a AGM (Award of Garden Merit) is always a good starting point such as 'Little Gem' , 'LolloRosso', 'Salad Bowl'

 Problems when growing Lettuce

-Apart from slugs, the main problem when growing lettuce is that it can bolt which is to flower and go to seed prematurely which puts and end to the lettuce as it is inedible.
+Apart from slugs, the main problem when growing lettuce is that it can bolt, which means is to flower and go to seed prematurely which puts and end to the lettuce as it is inedible, usually very bitter in taste.
 Bolting is caused mainly by the long days of light and heat, so it tends to occur mid summer.
 There isn't anything which can be done to avoid it but regular sowing should mean there is another crop soon to come along.
 Lettuce prefer slightly cooler conditions so Lettuce is one of the few veg which can be grown in partial shade.